What is Dry Eye?

-Tear film has three layers that cover, protect, and moisturize the eye:
+The tear film has three layers that cover, protect, and moisturize the eye:

 - The outer oily (lipid) layer is produced by the Meibomian glands.
 It prevents the watery layer from evaporating too quickly.

 - The middle (aqueous) layer is produced by the lacrimal glands.
-It is watery and nourishes and protects the eye with water soluble proteins and other important components.
+It is watery and nourishes and protects the eye with water-soluble proteins and other important components.